FluxML/Flux.jl/docs/src/tutorials/logistic_regression.md

 The loss function works!

-`Flux` provides us with many minimal yet elegant loss functions.
-In fact, the `custom_logitcrossentropy` defined above has been taken directly from `Flux`, the only difference being the functionalities provided by `Flux` is much more general.
+Flux provides us with many minimal yet elegant loss functions.
+In fact, the `custom_logitcrossentropy` defined above has been taken directly from Flux, the only difference being the functionalities provided by Flux is much more general.
 For example, you can use the `Flux.logitcrossentropy` with any dataset, but `custom_logitcrossentropy` is specific to this tutorial and would give weird results if used otherwise.

 ```jldoctest logistic_regression; filter = r"[+-]?([0-9]*[.])?[0-9]+(f[+-]*[0-9])?"
 julia> function flux_loss(flux_model, x, y)